Overview

 - Enhancing Learning with Course Document Annotations

-See also: Ungraded PDF Annotations.
+See also: Ungraded Social Reading (PDF Annotation).

-Set up PDF Annotations in Canvas
+Set up Social Reading in Canvas

 - Within your course, navigate to Assignments and click the + Assignment button.
 This will open the Create New Assignment Page in Canvas.